 Females average 230 pounds.
 Males grow to over 800 pounds and have a big hump on

 Huge eagle’s nests could be seen on the hillside.
 When they flew from the nest their wingspan was about 6 feet wide and they weigh on average 18 pounds.
 It was a magnificent sight to see and wonderful to know that eagles are now off of the endangered species list.
 Did you know that eagles mate for life?

 The locals were friendly and so proud of their home and heritage.
 Many were 5th or 6th generation with families that came to the island in the 1800’s.

 It’s fun to ask the locals to share something not commonly known.
 Roger Hill shared something very interesting about the island.
 He said, “Our island has a mausoleum with no bodies, a casino with no gambling and a bird park with no birds”.
 Is that hilarious or what?

 Steve’s Steakhouse, a local’s favorite for 15 years.
 I stopped in for lunch and the food was delicious and the view…. just imagine an island paradise.

-At sunset the island has a stillness that is settling.
-It was heavenly watching the shimmer of the moon on the water as we stood and listened to the peaceful silence, as the the waves crashed in the distance.
+At sunset, the island has a stillness that is settling.
+It was heavenly watching the shimmer of the moon on the water as we stood and listened to the peaceful silence, as the waves crashed in the distance.

 Catalina is a very special place that can make you feel like you’re having a far-off adventure.
 The good news is that this local treasure is only a 55-minute ferry ride from Long Beach, California.
 A blast was had by all.